turbonomic/tbutil/docs/K8S/ACTIONSCRIPTS.md

 1. Log in to the pod using the command `kubectl exec -ti deploy/tbutil-actionscripts -- /bin/bash`
 2. Configure credentials using the command `tbutil save credentials`.
-    - **IP address or hostname**: The answer is almost certainly "`nginx`" (this is the default anyway).
+    - **IP address or hostname**: For an OVA deployment, the answer is almost certainly "`nginx`" (this is the default).
     - **API/UI User name**: Give the name of a user with admin rights.
 The default of `administrator` is usually good.
-    - **password**: Give the user's password
+    - **password**: Give the administrator user's password
-3. Ensure that the action scripts you want to register are correct, as described above.
+3. Ensure that the action scripts you want to register are correctly formatted, as described above.
 4. Register the script server by running the command: `add-actionscript-target`

 Note that it can take 10 or so minutes for the scripts you have defined to be visible to the Turbonomic policy editor UI.

+Once registered, you can change the policy configuration via the UI to use the scripts.